Nate Champion: Aftermath of death

 The following day the posse led by the sheriff besieged the invading force at the "TA Ranch" on Crazy Woman Creek.
 After two days, one of the invaders escaped and was able to contact the acting Governor of Wyoming, Amos W. Barber.
 Frantic efforts to save the besieged invaders ensued, and telegraphs to Washington resulted in intervention by the President of the United States, Benjamin Harrison.
 The Sixth Cavalry from Fort McKinney was ordered to proceed to the "TA Ranch" and take custody of the invaders and save them from the posse.
 As part of the surrender, the invaders turned in all their arms and equipment to the Army.
 Major Wolcott, as unofficial leader of the group made a list of these arms and provided it to the government.

 In the end the invaders went free due to cunning legal maneuvers by the defense attorneys.
 Many of the leaders of the invaders, such as W. C. Irvine, were themselves Republicans, and their opponents were mostly Democrats.
 A scandal was caused by the rescue of the Invaders at the order of President Harrison, and the failure of the courts to prosecute them.
 As a result of the scandal, Wyoming voted Democratic in the elections of 1894.
+The Johnson County War ended in 1893 with the shooting and killing of Nate Champion's brother, Dudley Champion, considered to be the last casualty of the range war.
+However, the homesteaders became the victors of the conflict as the WSGA finally ended their violence, and allowed the former to apply for membership and participate in the round-ups.